 I was chatting with a friend the other day about favorite beach destinations and one of my top picks was Curacao.
 The look on her face, which was of confusion, told me all that I needed to know.

 Unless you frequent the Caribbean islands, have taken a cruise, or are an avid diver, you might not have even heard of the southern Caribbean island of Curacao.

 Curacao is part of the Dutch Caribbean, which means you’ll find a mix of European charm with a tropical island feel.
 Adding even more to the appeal, Curacao is located beneath the hurricane belt, so it’s bright & sunny all year long.

 I’ve visited the island twice now and I’m still yearning to return.
-I think what make Curacao different than other beach destinations is its unique terrain.
-On one side you have gorgeous beaches with crystal–clear water, and on the other you have an almost desert-like landscape with cactuses and rocky cliffs.
+I think what makes Curacao different than other beach destinations is its unique terrain.
+On one side you have gorgeous beaches with crystal–clear water, and on the other, you have an almost desert-like landscape with cacti and rocky cliffs.

 It’s really an amazing place to explore with a wide range of activities for the whole family.
-Here are some of my recommendations on what/where to See, Do, Stay & Eat in Curacao.
+Here are some of my recommendations on what to see, do and eat in Curacao, along with one of the best places to stay in Curacao.

 To really experience Curacao you need to see both the East and West sides of the island.
 Yellow Tours offers a complete island tour with multiple stops to see some of Curacao’s most natural and beautiful landscapes.